 From my own experience with debt collectors, I’ve put together a comprehensive guide on what to do when they send letters, call and knock on your door.
 In some cases, you’re able to write off 100% of the balance you owe to Cabot Financial.

 It’s not your fault.
 Complaints to the Financial Ombudsman have risen this year from 830 to 2,006, so it’s safe to say that you’re not alone.

 Deal with your debt today and feel better tomorrow.

 Who are Cabot Financial Debt Collectors?

-Founded in 1998, Cabot Financial are one of the older debt purchasing and collection companies out there.
-However, one of the first things that you notice when you enter the Cabot Financial website is that they state that they are different to other debt purchase companies.
+Founded in 1998, Cabot Financial are one of the older debt collectors and debt purchasing companies out there.
+They chase debts on behalf of other businesses and buy debts themselves to recover and keep.
+However, one of the first things that you notice when you enter the Cabot Financial Europe Limited website is that they state that they are different from other debt purchase companies.

 Don’t worry, here’s what to do

 You could get rid of debt collectors by writing off your debt.
 I’ve put together a 4 question debt calculator which will tell you if you’re eligible:

 Cabot Financial are a company who chase debt for others and purchase debt themselves.
 This means that they will buy the remaining balance of a loan, credit card or any other form of debt that you may have with another lender, and then take up the job of chasing it with you for payment.

 If you owed a credit card debt to a bank, you would now owe the same amount or more to Cabot Financial.